Dreadnought (guitar type): Construction

 Other key developments of interest to both players and collectors was a switch from Brazilian to Indian rosewood (for the rosewood instruments, D-28 and upwards) in late 1969, and from a small maple bridgeplate to a larger rosewood one in 1968.
 Both of these changes have generally been seen as undesirable from a tonal viewpoint, leading to considerably more interest (and higher sale prices) for pre-1969 instruments than their later counterparts (Brazilian rosewood, now rare and expensive, has nevertheless been used since on some expensive models and special editions).

 Almost all Martin dreadnoughts have been manufactured with a 2-piece back, with the exception of the D-35 (introduced 1965) plus its later variants such as the HD-35 which feature a 3-piece back; the original rationale given for this was to be able to utilize narrow strips of Brazilian rosewood that could not be used for the "traditional" 2-piece backs, however with the changeover to Indian rosewood this justification disappeared (although for a while during the changeover period, a combination of center Brazilian, with outside Indian rosewood strips was used).
 The D-35 has slightly narrower top braces (1/4 in rather than the 5/16 in used for other models) which, together with the different bracing of the back, may contribute to its different tonal response in comparison with other rosewood models featuring the 2-piece back.

 Timbers other than rosewood and mahogany can, of course, be used for the back and sides of a dreadnought-style guitar, but in general terms have never been acceptable for producing the "classic" dreadnought sound (see next section).
 In addition, many cheaper, dreadnought-style guitars, in particular those manufactured in Asia during the 1970s and 1980s, plus "economy" ranges from current manufacturers feature laminated rather than solid wood construction, for reasons of cost; while these can be visually attractive (especially if a suitable outermost layer is used), they again lack the sonic quality of their solid-wood equivalents and are generally not considered to be professional grade instruments.

+Acoustic guitars on a guitar shop wall in Texas, 2002.
+Cutaways are visible on some, but by no means all, of the dreadnought-size guitars shown.

+A custom cutaway dreadnought guitar by luthier Ervin Somogyi, in this instance featuring a sharp-pointed ("florentine") cutaway.